akilblanchard/akilblanchard/README.md

 I'm a developer from Dominica who is based in Dallas, TX and I

 - :telescope: Check out my [blog](https://medium.com/@akilblanchard09) where I share my insights and learning in detail
-- :seedling: Exploring new technologies
+- :zap:: Exploring new technologies
 - :zap: Fun Fact: I started using the CLI before I actually knew what it was.
 - :zap: In my free time, I'm either at the gym, playing saxophone or struggling to beat God of War.